 Benefits of a pack n play

 Some Pack n’ plays come with a detachable bassinet and a changing table that clip to the top rail.
-In this way, when you buy a pack n play, you can use it right from the day you bring your newborn home.
+In this way, when you buy a play yard, you can use it right from the day you bring your newborn home.
 And continue using the changing table as an alternate place to do your diaper changes.

-A pack n play is portable.
-This means your baby can sleep in a familiar environment even when you go to visit grandma or away for the weekend.
+A play yard is portable.
+This means your baby can sleep in a familiar environment even when you go to visit grandma or away for the weekend on vacation.
 Some parents even use the pack n play in their bedroom for the first 6 months and then move it to the baby’s room.

 When shopping for one, look out for a pack n play that is lightweight and easy to assemble.
 Some makes can be a bit heavy and bulky.

 The short answer is, yes.
-Keep in mind that there are 2 different places you could technically put your baby to sleep in; the bassinet or the main pack n play area.
+Keep in mind that there are two different places you could technically put your baby to sleep for daytime naps or night sleep in; the newborn napper (bassinet) or the main pack n play area.
 We will address both cases in the next sections.

-There are however some caveats to remember when it comes to general pack n play sleep safety.
+There are however some caveats to remember when it comes to general play yard sleep safety.